2021 General Psychology Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A master's degree is the most common level of education achieved by those in careers related to psychology, with approximately 26.9% of workers getting one.
-See the the most common levels of education for psychology workers below.
+People currently working in careers related to psychology tend obtained the following education levels.

 |Level of Education||Percentage of Workers|